mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 #### **_Data schema_**

 The database for this project is Sql.
 Sql works with tables instead of documents like in MongoDb databases.
 For the products of the website I have created 2 tables.
 One containing the categories of products and the second table containing the products.
 The products have all the related fields that descibe the product.
 Every product in the products table has a Primary Key and also a Category id which refer to the Primary key of each category in the catergories table.
+ADD SCREEN SHOT OF PRODUCT AND CAT ADMIN.
 There is also a table for the Users, reviews and wishlist.

 #### **_Security_**